Altered state of consciousness: Synthetic surprise

 Synthetic surprise is a theoretical concept explaining the altered states of consciousness induced by psychedelic substances like LSD and psilocybin.
 Central to this concept is the activation of the 5-HT_{2A} receptor by psychedelics.
 The hypothesis suggests that these substances induce a state of synthetic surprise through the selective activation of the 5-HT receptors system, based on recent insights supporting a role of 5-HT in signaling surprise.
-This state aligns with the 'prediction error' in the predictive coding framework of brain function, where there's a discrepancy between the brain's expectations and the actual sensory input.
+This state aligns with the 'prediction error' in the predictive coding framework of brain function, where there is a discrepancy between the brain's expectations and the actual sensory input.
 The precision of this sensory data is crucial in modifying the brain's pre-existing beliefs or 'priors'.
 Under the influence of psychedelics, the interplay between top-down expectations and bottom-up sensory information is altered, leading to the characteristic changes in consciousness.
 Hallucinations in this context can be explained by the previously proposed "Strong priors" theory.
 This understanding of synthetic surprise has significant implications for the clinical use of psychedelic substances.
 The ability of psychedelics to induce surprise is proposed to be central to their therapeutic potential, especially in disrupting maladaptive cognitive and perceptual patterns.